reverse-47/MSAI24-TextManagement-Project/README.md

 - **Search Functionality**:
   - The analysis includes both text-based and geospatial searches.

-- **Performance Metrics**:
-  - Metrics for indexing and searching are provided in the output files.

 - **Error Handling**:
   - Ensure that input files are correctly formatted JSON files.
   - The script includes basic error handling, but malformed data may cause interruptions.

 - **Extensibility**:
   - Additional scripts and functionalities can be integrated as needed, following the project's modular structure.

-## Contact

-For any questions or issues, please refer to the assignment instructions or contact the course instructor.

----